Memorial to Bess

 10th September 2004

 Extent of List Entry

-Extent of registration is the land described as Sec 3 SO 37105 (CT WN48B/813), Wellington Land District and the structure known as Memorial to Bess.
+Extent of registration is the land described as Sec 3 SO 37105 (RT WN48B/813), Wellington Land District and the structure known as Memorial to Bess.

 Please note that this is private property on land used for scientific research, and permission to access the Memorial is required from the land owner: contact the AgResearch Flock House Farm Manager.
 The memorial can be seen from the road, however.
 Drive down Parewanui Road from Bulls, turn right into Forest Road; the Memorial is on a hilltop the left hand side near the beginning of the road.